jingyaogong/minimind/README_en.md

 ## Ⅷ Dataset Download

+> [!NOTE]
-> **TIP**: After `2025-02-05`, MiniMind’s open-source datasets for final training are provided, so there is no need for
+> After `2025-02-05`, MiniMind’s open-source datasets for final training are provided, so there is no need for
 > you to preprocess large datasets by yourself anymore.
 This helps avoid redundant work.

 MiniMind Training Datasets are available for download from: